 Bottom line: When a borrower goes delinquent, the speed and clarity of your communication determines whether the loan resolves or becomes a foreclosure.
 These nine technology tools give private mortgage servicers the infrastructure to reach borrowers faster, document every contact, and navigate workouts without the paperwork chaos that derails resolution.

 Default communication failure is one of the costliest operational gaps in private lending.
-The MBA’s 2024 State of Servicing data puts non-performing loan costs at $1,573 per loan per year — nearly nine times the $176 cost of a performing loan.
-Much of that gap is driven by communication breakdowns: missed outreach windows, undocumented contacts, and borrowers who never understood their options.
-The framework for avoiding those failures is covered in depth in Dodd-Frank’s Impact on Private Mortgage Default Servicing — this post focuses on the specific tools that make the communication layer work.
+Non-performing loans cost servicers multiples more per year than performing ones — and the gap is driven largely by communication breakdowns: missed outreach windows, undocumented contacts, and borrowers who never understood their options.
+The framework for avoiding those failures is covered in depth at 5 Steps to Default Servicing and Foreclosure Administration — this post focuses on the specific tools that make the communication layer work.

 Why Does Borrower Communication Break Down at Default?